 There was a time, not too long ago, when wheat was known as the staff of life, and bread and pasta were embraced as part of a healthy diet.
 But as the ever-swinging pendulum of diet trends traces its inevitable arc, wheat and all its progeny are now scorned and turned into symbols of disease and gluttony.

 With more than 3 million Americans now actively trying to avoid gluten, this controversial protein associated with wheat has sparked a new global food category that’s projected to be valued at $7.59 billion by 2020.
 But is there any science-backed reason to jump on board the gluten-free bandwagon?
-Here, our staff dietitian Lindsey Kane gets to the nitty-gritty of gluten in easy-to-digest bites.
+Here, our Director of Nutrition, Lindsey Kane gets to the nitty-gritty of gluten in easy-to-digest bites.

 Although some serious conditions related to gluten exist, statistics show that 22 to 25 percent of the population is following a gluten-free diet without any clear indication that gluten might be a problem for them.